 Enrollment continues to be the largest influence on the School's revenue.
-The School's enrollment - an adjusted average daily membership (ADM) of 527 for the year - was above the initial budgeted projections of 510 ADM, and reflected an increase of 43 ADM from the prior year.
-The School's total governmental activity revenues were \$6,312,955 for the year ended June 30, 2020, which is an increase of \$1,027,228, as the School earned more state aid for general education and online learning, due to the increase in enrollment and enhanced funding.
-Operating grants and contributions were \$142,268 higher than last year, the majority of which was increased state and federal funding for special education.
+The School's enrollment - an adjusted average daily membership (ADM) of 563 for the year was close to budgeted projections of 565 ADM, and reflected an increase of 36 ADM from the prior year.
+The School's total governmental activity revenues were \$6,906,603 for the year ended June 30, 2021, which is an increase of \$593,648 from the prior year.
+General grants and aids increased by \$470,616, as the School earning more state aid for general education, due to the increase in enrollment and enhanced funding, and received several new federal grants in fiscal 2021 related to COVID-19 relief.

-EXPENSES FOR FISCAL YEARS 2020 AND 2019
+EXPENSES FOR FISCAL YEARS 2021 AND 2020